kuntz09matthew/Financial-Assistance-App/README.md

 - Realistic test data for ~$60k/year household
 - Expected vs Actual Income Tracking: See your expected vs. actual income for each source, with variance indicators and payment history, on the Income page.
 - Account diversification suggestions: actionable recommendations for missing or underrepresented account types (checking, savings, retirement, investment) in the Dashboard Insights tab.
+ - Variable Income Analysis: Dedicated section on the Income page for freelance/side hustle income.
+Shows volatility, trends, and projections, with realistic test data and modular design.

 ## Setup
 1. Clone the repository